A Nation Yearning for Hope and Healing

 In 2014, Northern Iraq was systematically targeted and attacked.
 Home to most of Iraq’s ethnic and religious minorities, more than 800,000 people were forcibly displaced (known as Daesh).
 ISIS groups destroyed villages and cities.
-Thousands were killed, and still more were raped, trafficked (sold locally and abroad), and trained as soldiers.
+Thousands were killed, and still more were raped, trafficked (sold locally and abroad), or trained as soldiers.

 ELM has partnered our efforts to assist in the transformation of these lives and communities.
 Over the next several years, ELM will conduct strategic outreach, train disciples, provide awareness training regarding human trafficking, and distribute much-needed resources among refugees and IDPs in collaboration with local government, organizations and churches.
 We will be conducting mentoring seminars, meet physical needs (food, clothing and basic care), and work to restore identity and hope to those who have been abused and tortured.